IntellureIntellure

 Google SERP Preview: How to Optimize Title Tags and Meta Descriptions for More Clicks

 Every time someone searches on Google, they see a snippet before they ever visit your page.
-That snippet β made up of your title tag, meta description, and URL β is essentially your advertisement in search results.
+That snippet is made up of your title tag, meta description, and URL, and it is essentially your advertisement in search results.
 Getting it right can double your click-through rate without moving a single position in the rankings.
 In this guide, you will learn exactly how to craft title tags and meta descriptions that get clicked, how Google measures length, and how to preview your SERP snippet before you publish.

 What Is a SERP Snippet?

 SERP stands for Search Engine Results Page.
-A SERP snippet is the block of information Google displays for each search result β typically three elements:
+A SERP snippet is the block of information Google displays for each search result, and it typically includes three elements:

 When your snippet is compelling, searchers click.
 When it is generic or truncated, they scroll past.
 Research from Backlinko found that moving from position 3 to position 1 in Google can increase clicks by 74%.
 But improving your snippet can achieve similar CTR gains without any ranking change at all.